 What Chevron Is Doing

 For more than 130 years, Chevron has developed some of the world’s most complex crude oil fields.
 We have a strong position in nearly all of the world’s key basins, and our extensive project portfolio provides the foundation for future growth.

-In 2012, Chevron produced 2.61 million net oil-equivalent barrels per day from operations around the world.
+In 2013, Chevron produced nearly 2.6 million net oil-equivalent barrels per day from operations around the world.

 Developing Energy Sources Around the Globe

 We have numerous major capital projects under way to bring significant new resources to global markets.
 Our technological capabilities play a pivotal role in making these projects successful and in producing more oil from mature fields.

 In Africa, the company is exploring for oil in Liberia, Sierra Leone and Morocco and producing and exploring for oil in Angola, Chad, Democratic Republic of the Congo, Nigeria and Republic of the Congo.
 Chevron is involved in several projects in different stages of development, including:

 Angola – A major development program is under way to increase production from the Block 0 concession, offshore Cabinda.
 This includes Mafumeira Sul, the second stage of the Mafumeira Field development.

 Nigeria – The Aparo Field and the third-party-owned Bonga SW Field share a common geologic structure and are planned for joint development.
 The geologic structure lies 70 miles (113 km) off the coast in 4,300 feet (1,311 m) of water.
 The proposed development plan involves subsea wells tied back to a floating production, storage and offloading vessel.